readium/readium-js/README.md

 # Readium Web Components
-Extend the readium project to the world wide web!
+Extend the Readium project to the world wide web.

 ## Compiling
 Hello!
-So, some quick installation instructions to get you up and running.
-You will need an internet connection for this.
+Here are some quick installation instructions to get you up and running.
+You will need an internet connection.

-To install the Readium web components, simply run the install.sh script. (eg, "./install.sh")
+To install the Readium web components, simply run the install.sh script. (eg, "./install.sh") Enter your sudo password if prompted.

-If that didn't work, and it very well might not, you can follow these manual steps which will at least give you a better error message. :)
+The installation script will do the following:
-1) Install node.js and node's package manager, npm.
-Assuming you're on a linux with apt-get, run "sudo apt-get install nodejs npm".
+1) Install node.js and node's package manager, npm, via "sudo apt-get install nodejs npm".
+As of writing, we use node v0.10.15 and npm 1.3.5.
-2) Run "npm install" in this directory.
-This will make npm install the dependancies to compile the project.
+2) Run "npm install".
+This uses npm to download and install the rest of the dependencies for the project.
+(They are listed in package.json, if you're curious.)
-3) Run "grunt" in this directory.
-This will ready the Readium web components for release.
+3) Run "grunt".
+Grunt is a build script, like Make, that will ready the Readium web components for release.

 # Readium.js
+(From the readium.js github repo; slightly inaccurate now.)
 Welcome to Readium.js!

 If you want to learn more about the project, check out the [press release](http://readium.org/news/announcing-readiumjs-a-javascript-library-for-browser-based-epub-3-reading) announcing the project.